CloudLabsAI-Azure/sql-in-fabric-ai-embeddings-workshop/docs/exercise1.md

 ## Task 3: Loading the SQL database with sample data

 1. To add sample data to the database, click the **Sample data** tile available on the SQL database home page.
-This allows you to quickly populate the database with predefined tables and data for testing and exploration.

     ![](../images/ex1-16.png)